 In March 2020, a national and state emergency was declared due to an outbreak of the Novel Coronavirus (Covid-19) pandemic in the United States.
 The Covid-19 outbreak and subsequent social distancing and stay at home orders significantly impede SHA's ability to operate.
 We serve a largely vulnerable population.
 Two-thirds of our households are elderly and/or disabled and nearly half of all new households last year were homeless prior to admission.
 Consequently, it is imperative that we maximize our MTW flexibilities to enable the agency to adapt to the rapidly changing environment and to respond to and recover from this crisis.
-SHA has amended this Plan to make use of several already approved MTW activities under Section IV: MTW Activity #2 Family Self-Sufficiency Program, MTW Activity # 3 Inspection Protocol, MTW Activity # 9 Project-based Program, MTW Activity #10 Local Rent Policy, and MTW Activity #12 Waiting Lists, Preferences, and Admission.
+SHA has amended this Plan to make use of several already approved MTW activities under Section IV: MTW Activity #2 Family Self-Sufficiency Program, MTW Activity #3 Inspection Protocol, MTW Activity # 9 Project-based Program, MTW Activity #10 Local Rent Policy, and MTW Activity #12 Waiting Lists, Preferences, and Admission.

-SHA intends to resume normal business practices as soon as feasible, but it is currently unclear how long normal business operations will need to be modified.
-Thus, given the unknowns in dealing with this crisis - both in terms of what is needed to respond to it as well as how long it will take to recover from the impacts - SHA may need to these updated flexibilities through the end of 2020.
+SHA intends to resume normal business practices as soon as feasible, but it continues to be unclear how long normal business operations will need to be modified.
+In March 2020, SHA received approval of a technical amendment enabling these flexibilities through the end of 2020.
+However, as the pandemic extends into winter 2020-21, and as many of the processes associated with these activities need to begin months in advance, it is clear that SHA needs to extend the availability of these flexibilities.
+Thus, given the unknowns in dealing with this crisis - both in terms of what is needed to respond to it as well as how long it will take to recover from the impacts - SHA may need to these updated flexibilities through June 30, 2021.
+SHA will seek any additional extensions or updates to these flexibilities through SHA's Moving to Work 2021 Annual Plan.

-Additionally, due to these circumstances SHA may not meet original projections for certain bodies of work, such as leasing, utilization, and capital projects.
+Additionally, due to these circumstances SHA may not meet original projections for certain bodies of work, such as leasing, utilization and capital projects.